igaster/laravel-model-events/README.md

 #### c) Build your own queries:

 All relationships with the `LogModelEvent` model have been implemented.
-These are same valid queries:
+These are some valid queries:

 ```php
 $user->modelEvents; // Get all model events for $user